-Your chips account should be automatically linked to your chips account.
+Your tera account should be automatically linked to your tera account.
 To access your account, change into that subdirectory.
 You can then copy files between the systems.
-This is particularly helpful to copy over images from chips for a report that you are writing on your PC.
+This is particularly helpful to copy over images from tera for a report that you are writing on your PC.

-'''

 cd ~/charlie

-'''

 In the Charlie folder is a README file.
-To read it and learn about changing your password, type man rm
+To read it and learn about changing your password, type more README man rm

-Another way to move files between your computer and chips is through an file transport protocol (FPT) client.
+Another way to move files between your computer and tera is through an file transport protocol (FPT) client.
 WinSCP is a good FPT program for Windows.
 To get more information about a command, use man: